 - Fashion programs in France

-- Science field research programs in Costa Rica, Mexico, Australia, and Kenya.
+- Science field research programs in Costa Rica

 Community-Based Learning connects classroom learning with service projects that benefit the community.
-Students who participate in community-based learning report strengthened academic performance, increased motivation to engage in their coursework and heightened awareness of issues impacting the community.
+Students who participate in community-based learning report strengthened academic performance, increased motivation to engage in their coursework, and a heightened awareness of issues impacting the community.

-The Meredith Honors Program gives students the opportunity to delve deeper into areas of interest.
-Honors students complete 28 hours of Honors courses and an Honors senior project, which is designed by the student and her adviser and presented in a public forum.
-Honors students take at least two interdisciplinary, team-taught Honors colloquia, which allow students to expand their knowledge and think about a subject through the perspective of multiple disciplines.
+The Meredith Honors Program gives students the opportunity to delve more deeply into areas of interest.
+Honors students complete 28 hours of Honors courses as well as an Honors senior project, which they design themselves and present in a public forum.
+Honors students take at least two interdisciplinary, team-taught Honors colloquia, which allow them to expand their knowledge and think about a subject through the perspective of multiple disciplines.
 Honors students participate in independent research, conferences, weekend trips, study abroad, and convocations.

 The Meredith Teaching Fellows program offers a dynamic educational experience, enriched with opportunities to gain hands-on classroom experience, learn from education professionals, participate in study abroad, and enroll in Honors courses.
 Teaching Fellows participate in a superior academic program that blends the liberal arts, a major in their chosen academic field, and professional courses that lead to teacher licensure.